-In God's Shadow: Unveiling the Hidden World of Domestic Violence Victims in Religious Communities
+In God's Shadow: Unveiling the Hidden World of Victims of Domestic Violence in Observant Religious Communities

 University of Pennsylvania Law School